Nutrition

 Classic consumption

-The most common way to consume whey is to mix it with water or milk to make a high protein shake.
+The most common way to consume whey is to mix it with water or milk to make a protein shake.
 This method is convenient for quick post-workout supplementation.

-Simply pour one or two scoops of whey into a shaker, add liquid and shake vigorously for a smooth protein drink.
+Simply pour one or two scoops of whey into a shaker, add liquid, and shake vigorously for a smooth protein drink.

 Integration into your recipes